Wormnest/graphicex/graphicex/readme.md

 * Move all code for setting target options from GraphicEx to the ColorManager and make that part overrideable.
 This will make it easier to override how we want a certain format converted and to select a target format.
+* Move info about addition to a separate changelog.

 Folder structure
 ----------------